vacuumlabs/react-custom-validation/README.md

 }
 ```

-Since invalid data submission can be easily avoided by using this `submit`
+Since invalid data submission can be easily avoided by using this `$submit`
 function, it is recommended to keep the submit button enabled while the user is
 filling out the form.